michaeltroger/michaeltroger.com/docs/_posts/2024-11-03-raspberry-pi-print-server.md

 layout: post
 title: Raspberry Pi Print Server
 ---
 In this article I will describe how to set up a USB printer as a (wireless) network printer, using a Raspberry Pi 3.
-Finally I will connect my Linux desktop with the printer.
+Finally I will connect my Linux desktop and other clients with the printer.
 In this example I'm connecting a Brother laser printer (HL-L2310D), however most of the tutorial is applicable for any USB printer.

 # Install the Operating System
 Install the **Raspberry Pi Imager** software on your (Linux) desktop, it makes the installation of the images easily.
 On EndeavourOS (Arch) this is as easy as running: